robinssq/api-docs/docs/tagpublisher.rst

 Utilizing Narrativ Data
 -----------------------

-As discussed above the main benefit of the Narrativ JsTag is to run auctions on page load.
-After an auction completes the Narrativ tag will write the output of the auction to the `data-bamx-auction` attribute.
-If you would like to update the text on or around the link after an auction runs you can use the data we store there to pull accurate product information.
-This product is good for publishers who’s commerce buttons or links mention the merchant's name and price (“$5 at Nordstrom”).
-This option would update the text on the page to match the auction winner.
+As discussed above, the main benefit of the Narrativ JsTag is to run auctions on page load.
+This product works well for publishers who’s commerce buttons or links mention the merchant's name and price (“$5 at Nordstrom”).
+If you would like to dynamically display the auction winner and product price of a link, you can use the example to update your page.

-The full list of product information and expected schema can be found on our :doc:`Auction <auction>` page.
+After an auction completes, the Narrativ tag will write the output of the auction to the `data-bamx-auction` attribute.
+In that attribute, you can find product price, retailer name, image_url, etc. to update the article information for a link.
+A full list of the auction response can be found on our :doc:`Auction <auction>` page.

 Updating Your Buttons
 ^^^^^^^^^^^^^^^^^^^^^